 William Golding once said that in writing Lord of the Flies he aimed to trace society's flaws back to their source in human nature.
 By leaving a group of English schoolboys to fend for themselves on a remote jungle island, Golding creates a kind of human nature laboratory in order to examine what happens when the constraints of civilization vanish and raw human nature takes over.
-In Lord of the Flies, Golding argues that human nature, free from the constraints of society, draws people away from reason toward savagery.
+In Lord of the Flies, Golding argues that…read analysis of Human Nature

 Although Golding argues that people are fundamentally savage, drawn toward pleasure and violence, human beings have successfully managed to create thriving civilizations for thousands of years.
 So that disproves Golding's theory about human nature being savage, right?
 Wrong.
 The famous psychologist Sigmund Freud argued that without the innate human capacity to repress desire, civilization would not exist.
 In Lord of the Flies, Golding makes a similar argument.
-He depicts civilization as a veil that through its rules and laws masks the evil within every individual.
-So even while civilizations thrive, they are merely hiding the beast.
-They have not destroyed it.
+He depicts civilization as a veil that…read analysis of Civilization

 Spirituality and Religion